Skip to Content

 No matter what type of beach you’re dreaming of — rustic and wild, soft and sandy — you’ll find it in Maine.

-The southern part of the state is best for wide swaths of sand, but head north a few hours, and you’ll find plenty of out-of-the-way spots for a relaxing getaway.
+The southern part of the state is best for wide swaths of sand, but head north just a few hours, and you’ll find plenty of out-of-the-way spots for a relaxing getaway.

 Bristol is a small town on the beautiful Pemaquid Peninsula, about 60 miles north of Portland.
 Our oldest son was born in nearby Damariscotta, and Pemaquid Beach was our favorite spot while we lived nearby.

-Pemaquid Beach is a small, sandy beach that I’d argue is one of the most beautiful in Midcoast Maine.
 Because of its small size, Pemaquid Beach isn’t a destination in its own right, but it certainly adds to the appeal of this out-of-the-way spot.
-A snack bar serves up organic goodies (it’s definitely a step above traditional snack-bar fare), and there’s usually ample parking.
+A snack bar serves up organic goodies (it’s definitely a step above traditional snack bar fare), and there’s usually ample parking.

-Where to stay: Hotel Pemaquid is a gorgeous nostalgic hotel with affordable rates and several different room configurations based on your needs.
+Where to stay: Hotel Pemaquid is a gorgeous, nostalgic hotel with affordable rates and several different room configurations based on your needs.
 It’s within walking distance of Pemaquid Point Lighthouse and the ocean.
 If you’re looking for something more unique, you can stay in the keeper’s house at Pemaquid Point Lighthouse.
 It’s a small apartment (suitable for four people), but you can’t beat the location!

 What to do: Climb the tower at Pemaquid Point Lighthouse and visit the onsite Fishermen’s Museum.
 Tour Fort William Henry, which was once the largest fort in all of New England.
 It was originally built in 1692 and reconstructed in 1908.
 Spend a day on Monhegan Island with Hardy Boat Cruises (sailing from New Harbor).